Leaking/Hunter/README.md

 Hunter is a framework to develop android gradle plugin based on [ASM](https://asm.ow2.io/) and [Gradle Transform API](http://tools.android.com/tech-docs/new-build-system/transform-api).
-It provides a set of useful, salable plugins for android developers.
-You can use Hunter to develop more plugin to monitor your app,  enhance 3rd-dependency, enhance android framework.
+It provides a set of useful, scalable plugins for android developers.
+You can use Hunter to develop more plugins to monitor your app, enhance 3rd-dependency, enhance android framework.

+Plugins based on Hunter support incremental and concurrent compile, so you don't need to afraid of extra build time.

  + [Timing-Plugin](#timing-plugin): you can time all your ui-thread methods, and dump the block traces
  + [OkHttp-Plugin](#okhttp-plugin): you can set a global [Interceptor](https://github.com/square/okhttp/wiki/Interceptors) / [Eventlistener](https://github.com/square/okhttp/wiki/Events)